August 28th, 2025

 If you’re not sure how to measure your bra size, most lingerie or bra stores have professionals on staff who can help you out.
 However, if you’d like to take a crack at calculating your size, the process is fairly simple.

-To get your band size, start by measuring beneath your breasts–around your torso.
-If you get an odd number, add 5 inches to this number, and if you get an even number, add 4 inches.
+To get your band size, start by measuring around your torso, just beneath your breasts.
+If you get an odd number, add 5 inches; if you get an even number, add 4 inches.
 In other words, whether your torso measures 29 or 30 inches, your band size is 34.
 Your band size will probably be the same as it was before your breast augmentation.

 Then, to determine your cup size, measure the area around the fullest section of your breasts and subtract that number from your band size.
 If the difference between the two numbers is three inches, you wear a C cup.
 If it’s 4 inches, you wear a D cup, etc.